KittyGiraudel/site/_posts/2013-09-19-whats-up-at-browserhacks.md

 This was a huge step forward but did we really need a separate page just for testing?
 It looks like _no_.
 It involved quite a bit of work but I'm glad we've made it.
 What do you people think?

 Nothing changed in the way we test hacks though: if your browser recognize a line of code, it turns it into a lovely green.
 If you don't like seeing green lines everywhere on the home page, you can still disable the tests by unchecking the checkbox `Enable tests` at the top of the page.
-Or you could download a browser that doesn't spread green lines everywhere... :)
+Or you could download a browser that doesn't spread green lines everywhere… :)

 There are still a couple of hacks that are not tested at all essentially all the hacks using IE-specific HTML comments.
 There is a simple reason for that: we do not know how to test them efficiently for now.
 We'll think of something.